Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Tridiagonal matrix decompositions

 When $m=n$ ($m=0$) the first (second) tensor product is omitted.
-Each step $m$ generates $2^n$ Pauli strings, we divide these strings in two sets named $S_{m,+}$ and $S_{m,-}$, where $+$ indicates that the number of $Y$ operators in every Pauli string in the set is even and $-$ indicates that this number is odd.
+Each step $m$ generates $2^n$ Pauli strings, and we divide these strings into two sets named $S_{m,+}$ and $S_{m,-}$, where $+$ indicates that the number of $Y$ operators in every Pauli string in the set is even and $-$ indicates that this number is odd.
 When $m=0$, there are no $Y$ operators, so we will denote it as $S_{0}$.
-Note that each $m$ corresponds to a row labeled by $m$ in Theorem \ref{theor: sets}.
+Note that each $m$ corresponds to a row labeled by $m$ in proposition \ref{theor: sets}.

-The bit string notation from Section \ref{sec:definitions} provides a concise description of sets $S_{m,\pm}^n$ where the correspondence to $m$ is given by bit string $\mathbf{x}$ as follows:
+The bit string notation from Sec. \ref{sec:definitions} provides a concise description of sets $S_{m,\pm}^n$ where the correspondence to $m$ is given by bit string $\mathbf{x}$ as follows: